CESARBR/knot-fog-connector/README.md

 #### addDevice(device): Promise&lt;Void&gt;

 Add a device to the cloud.
+Called when a new device is added to the fog.

 ##### Argument